BigPackie/assignment-gis/README.md

 **Application usage examples**:

 Searching restaurants around city `Liptovsky Mikulas` (does not have to be entered exactly).
-We are displaying only does near Water and Green.
+We are displaying only those near `Water` and `Green`.
+The proper name for a city is also returned into the input field.

 ![Screenshot](pic1.jpg)